-A company may decide to issue extra shares, free of charge, to existing shareholders in the same proportion as their existing holding.
+A company may decide to issue extra shares, free of charge, to existing shareholders in the same proportion as their existing holdings.
 This is known as a bonus issue of shares.
 It is also sometimes called a ‘scrip issue’ or ‘capitalisation issue’, because part of the company’s undistributed reserves or profits are capitalised and used to pay up the issue of the shares.

 A bonus issue can be in respect of all shareholders or restricted to those holding a certain class of shares.